Michigan Crappie Fishing

 Locals are fortunate to have a number of lakes with healthy schools of crappie.
-They include Brevoort Lake, Fletcher Pond, Hamlin Lake, Houghton Lake, Indian Lake, Lake Erie, Lake Gogebic, Lake Huron, Lake Michigamme, Lake Michigan, Lake Superior and Wixom Lake.
+They include Black Lake, Brevort Lake, Burt Lake, Elk Lake, Fletcher Pond, Hamlin Lake, Higgins Lake, Houghton Lake, Indian Lake, Lake Charlevoix, Lake Erie, Lake Gogebic, Lake Michigamme, Lake Michigan, Lake St Clair, Lake Superior, Mullett Lake, Sanford Lake, Torch Lake and Wixom Lake.
 In addition you will find crappie in private ponds, a few rivers, park lakes and some of the smaller lakes across Michigan.

 Crappie are actually a member of the sunfish family and can be found in many Michigan lakes.
 Crappie are known by many different local names.
 Paper mouth, goggleye, bridge perch, slabs and speckled perch, are just a few.

 The Michigan state record white crappie came from Stony Creek Metro Park and the state record black crappie was taken from Lincoln Lake.

 World record: 6 lbs 0 oz